simpledotorg/dhis2-hypertension-package/doc/design_guide.md

 ### Overdue management dashboard

-An overdue patient under care with a scheduled visit date which has passed with no visit.
+Overdue patient: A hypertension patient with a scheduled visit date which has passed with no visit

 The overdue dashboard includes several new reports showing: